ModUDuke/Causal-Inference-Introduction/chapter3.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:d5098c9a23
-## Do We Have Confounder Problems?
+## Baseball Ad Campaign: Do We Have Confounder Problems?
 We found that temperature and team ranking are also associated with how frequently this individual attends baseball games.
 Is it likely that the the relationship between your treatment variable, Number of Ads Served per Month, and your outcome variable, Number of Games Attended per Month, are **confounded** by these two other variables?

 *** =instructions